 - Carbohydrate (N-Acetylglucosamine-6-O) Sulfotransferase 2 2 3

 - N-Acetylglucosamine 6-O-Sulfotransferase 1 3 4

 This locus encodes a sulfotransferase protein.
 The encoded enzyme catalyzes the sulfation of a nonreducing N-acetylglucosamine residue, and may play a role in biosynthesis of 6-sulfosialyl Lewis X antigen. [provided by RefSeq, Aug 2011]

 GeneCards Summary for CHST2 Gene

-CHST2 (Carbohydrate (N-Acetylglucosamine-6-O) Sulfotransferase 2) is a Protein Coding gene.
-Among its related pathways are Disease and Metabolism.
-GO annotations related to this gene include sulfotransferase activity and N-acetylglucosamine 6-O-sulfotransferase activity.
-An important paralog of this gene is CHST4.
+CHST2 (Carbohydrate Sulfotransferase 2) is a Protein Coding gene.
+Among its related pathways are Cytochrome P450 - arranged by substrate type and Metabolism.
+Gene Ontology (GO) annotations related to this gene include sulfotransferase activity and N-acetylglucosamine 6-O-sulfotransferase activity.
+An important paralog of this gene is CHST7.

 UniProtKB/Swiss-Prot for CHST2 Gene